very-good-science/data-hazards/_sources/contents/materials/workshop/facilitating.md.txt

-# 4. Facilitating
+# 5. Facilitating Tips

+## Share the Code of Conduct

+We have a code of conduct available to use if you would like, but also feel free to develop and use your own.
+It's important to remind peeople to be respectful towards one another during the discussion, and for people to know what to do if they feel they have seen or experienced unacceptable behaviour.

 ## Activity: an example of poor facilitation

-See how many issues you can spot with our facilitating!
+See how many issues you can spot with our facilitating in the video we show you!

-[VIDEO TO ADD HERE]

 ## Facilitation Do's and Dont's